rebeccapower/test/_pages/speakers.md

 ## Luke Taylor

 [Luke Taylor](https://www.linkedin.com/in/luke-taylor-9008a718b) is the Chief Technology Officer of Discoverygarden has been with the company since 2012.
 He has almost twenty years of experience in systems administration and  IT operations.
 Luke carries a number of [AWS certifications](https://www.credly.com/users/luke-taylor.312ab643/badges) and is Discoverygarden’s primary infrastructure architect.
 He is also currently an active member of the Islandora Leadership Group.
 Currently resides in Charlottetown, Prince Edward Island.

+## Morgan Dawe

+Morgan Dawe is a Senior Developer at discoverygarden, with 9 years of experience working with islandora helping hundreds of organizations incorporate it.
+Primary focus over the last few years has been on front end development, working to provide rich, content driven experiences in Islandora & Drupal.